ibericode/mailchimp-for-wordpress/.github/ISSUE_TEMPLATE.md

 ### Technical info
 * WordPress version:
-* MailChimp for WordPress version:
+* Mailchimp for WordPress version:
 * Relevant plugins in case of a bug: